bsonntag/me/README.md

 ## Deployment

-To deploy the website I run `NODE_ENV=production yarn bundle`, which will bundle the html and assets into a dist folder.
+To deploy the website I run `NODE_ENV=production yarn bundle`, which will bundle the html and assets into the dist folder.

-This folder is also a git repository which holds the `gh-pages` branch of this repository (which I use as a staging server) and the `master` branch of [bsonntag/bsonntag.github.io](https://github.com/bsonntag/bsonntag.github.io), where my website is hosted.
+This folder is also a git repository which is a clone of [bsonntag/bsonntag.github.io](https://github.com/bsonntag/bsonntag.github.io), where my website is hosted.